ashlink11/ashlink11-original-web-app-template/wiki/dependencies.md

 # Dependency Choices

 ### yarn
-I chose `yarn` for my package-manager because it's built on top of `npm` and creates the `package.lock` file like `npm` does, but also it's easy to manage licenses and ensure the dependencies all have MIT License (which is ok for commercial use) and not GNU GPLv3 (which is non-commerical).
+I chose `yarn` for my package manager because it's built on top of `npm` and creates the `package.lock` file like `npm` does, but also it's easy to manage licenses and ensure the dependencies all have MIT License (which is ok for commercial use) and not GNU GPLv3 (which is non-commerical).

 ### parcel
-I chose this because Ryan Dahl (creator of Node.js and Deno JS frameworks) said that `parcel` is "really great" in his [10 Things I Regret About Node.js talk](https://www.youtube.com/watch?v=M3BM9TB-8yA) (at 23:20).
+I chose parcel as my module bundler because Ryan Dahl (creator of Node.js and Deno JS frameworks) said that `parcel` is "really great" in his [10 Things I Regret About Node.js talk](https://www.youtube.com/watch?v=M3BM9TB-8yA) (at 23:20).
 He likes having a single executable file that you can give the browser runtime such as Chrome V8 Engine.
 Parcel creates a single, bundled JavaScript file from all my project files that I can put in V8.
 It makes the build process simple.

 On the [React official documentation for Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app), they mention that you can use many different toolchains, including Webpack, Next.js, Gatsby, Neutrino, Parcel, and Razzle.
 Then, the React docs link to the [Parcel React Recipe](https://parceljs.org/recipes.html#react), which I use in my setup.